chaoss/community-handbook/badging/how-to-contribute.md

 Please don’t hesitate to contact us by any of the means listed above when your thoughts about this project come up.
 Your suggestions are tremendously valuable to us.

+#### Slack Channel and Usage Guidelines

+* We are okay with creating new channels as needed
+* When we archive minutes, we also archive inactive channels
+* Channels need to have meaningful names: use prefixes when possible to sort alphabetical list of channels (e.g., #GSOC21_projectname)

 ### Thank You

 Thank you so much for your interest in D&I badging program and wishing to make contributions.
 All kinds of contributions are appreciated.